 We could do a little comparison like YouTube views.
 I could just search and see if there’s anything related to “Views”.
 I clicked on “Element” and searched for “Views” to see if it’s got me there.

-I could put a little simple icon.
+I could put a simple icon.
 I’ve chosen an eye icon and that’ll work on both sides.
 We need a different color though.
 I put a red on it.

 We’re making this into a before and after.
-I’m doing this in real-time so you can see exactly how my workflow is for this.
+I’m doing this in real-time so you can see exactly what my workflow is for this.
 I could put a one-word “Thumbnail” up in the center because it might not be obvious what’s going on with this.

 I can copy/paste the icon with the idea to show people that Youtube custom thumbnails get more views than did default.